jamesamiller/macOS-Sierra-Setup/README.md

 # Wrap Up #

+## Misc

 - Sign in to other Internet Accounts (e.g., gmail)
 - Sign in to various apps like Chrome (and it's extensions), Evernote, and so on
 - Sync the rest of Dropbox

+## Create Symbolic Links

+I've organized my stuff into a few directories that are stored on Dropbox, which keeps them in sync across all computers.
+However, it's (a little) easier if I access those directories from `~`.
+So, create symbolic links from the home directory to Dropbox using the file `symlinks.sh`.

+So, retrieve the file

+`curl -o symlinks.sh https://raw.githubusercontent.com/jamesamiller/macOS-Sierra-Setup/symlinks.sh`

+change permissions

+`chmod u+x symlinks.sh`

+and execute it

+`./symlinks.sh`

+Your directories will surely be different from mine, as may be your sync method, so modify as needed.